v-harrishe/azure-docs/articles/firewall/tutorial-hybrid-ps.md

 ## Prerequisites

 This article requires that you run PowerShell locally.
 You must have the Azure PowerShell module installed.
 Run `Get-Module -ListAvailable Az` to find the version.
-If you need to upgrade, see [Install Azure PowerShell module](/powershell/azure/install-Az-ps).
-After you verify the PowerShell version, run `Login-AzAccount` to create a connection with Azure.
+If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-Az-ps).
+After you verify the PowerShell version, run `Connect-AzAccount -Environment AzureChinaCloud` to create a connection with Azure.

 There are three key requirements for this scenario to work correctly: